snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/introduction/_index.md

 #### What you will learn

-In approximately 2 working days (~4 working hours) you can achieve the following:
+In approximately 1 working day (~3 working hours) you can achieve the following:
 - **Build a predictive model -** Using Databricks and MLflow to build a machine learning model that can accurately predict conversion events using features collected from Snowplow's out-of-the-box modelled data.
 - **Data activation -** With Hightouch connected to your rich user data in Databricks, you can enable our marketing teams to effortlessly build new audiences and sync to their needed destinations.
 - **Next steps -** Gain value from your own pipeline data.